The saying goes, “If you want a good dog, get a male. If you want a great dog, get a female and cross your fingers.”

 I mean, seriously, how sweet is this kid?

 My females are bitches.
-They are very vocal and like to bark if they don’t get their way.
+They are obstinate and like to bark if they don’t get their way.
 They’re also much more independent and stubborn than my males.
 My girls don’t work for me, I work for them.
 For example, if I say, “Friday, go get it,” she’ll look at me as if to say, “no, YOU get it.”

 In typical fashion, here’s one of my girls, quietly looking over kingdom.